ConnectedPlacesCatapult/digital-connector-python/README.md

 ## City Data Hackathon
 - You can find example recipes for the 3 hackathon challenges in Samples Folder

-### Note: this repository is still under development, there maybe bugs.
+### Note: this repository is still under development, there may be bugs.